Skip to main content

 We have a duty to share information in certain circumstances:

-• to review and audit the care we provide to make sure it is of the highest standard
+• To review and audit the care we provide to ensure high standards

-• to plan what health care services are needed in your area and nationally
+• To plan health care services needed in your area and nationally

 Do you give my information to my relatives?